YasmineBB/curated/deployment.md

                 ]
         }

 7. Click 'Next: Tags', 'Next: Review', and on this page give the policy a name.
 This could be something as simple as the project name followed by the word policy, and then a short description eg: Access to S3 bucket for 'YOUR PROJECT' static files.
 Then click 'Create policy'.
 8. This will take you back to the policy page where you should be able to see your newly created policy.
 Now we need to attach it to the group we created.
 9. Click 'User groups', and click the group you created earlier.
 Go to the permissions tab and click 'Add permission' and from the dropdown click 'Attach policies'.
 10. Find the policy you just created, select it and click 'Add permissions'.
-11. Finally you need to create a user to put in the group.
+11. Finally, you need to create a user to put in the group.
 Select users from the sidebar and click 'Add user'.
-12. Give your user a user name, check 'Programmatic Access', then click 'Next: Permissions'.
+12. Give your user a username, check 'Programmatic Access', then click 'Next: Permissions'.
 13. Select your group that has the policy attached and click 'Next: Tags', 'Next: Review', then 'Create user'.
 14. On the next page, download the CSV file.
 This contains the user's access key and secret access key which you will need later.

 ## Connecting Django to S3

-Now that we have created a S3 bucket with its user group attached, we need to connect it to django.
+Now that we have created a S3 bucket with its user group attached, we need to connect it to Django.

 1. First we will need to install two packages.
 Boto3 and Django storages.
 Do this by running these commands: